Albay's 2nd congressional district

 Albay's 2nd congressional district is one of the three congressional districts of the Philippines in the province of Albay.
 It has been represented in the House of Representatives of the Philippines since 1916 and earlier in the Philippine Assembly from 1907 to 1916.
 The district consists of Albay's capital city of Legazpi and adjacent municipalities of Camalig, Daraga, Manito and Rapu-Rapu.
-It is currently represented in the 19th Congress by Joey Salceda of the Lakas–CMD.
+It is currently represented in the 20th Congress by Carlos Loria of the National Unity Party (NUP).

+Prior to the creation of the fourth district effective 1931, the district consisted of Legazpi (formerly Albay), Daraga, Manito, Rapu-Rapu, and the island of Catanduanes, which was then part of the province.